Last Updated: September 30, 2025; Next Review: September 30, 2026

 If you would like to access the rights listed above, or any other legal rights you have over your data under current legislation, please get in touch with us.

-Please note that relying on some of these rights, such as the right to deleting your data, will make it impossible for us to continue to deliver some services to you.
-However, where possible we will always try to allow the maximum access to your rights while continuing to deliver as many services to you as possible.
+Please note that relying on some of these rights, such as the right to delete your data, will make it impossible for us to continue to deliver some services to you.
+However, where possible, we will always try to allow the maximum access to your rights while continuing to deliver as many services to you as possible.

-A cookie is a small file of letters and numbers that is downloaded on to your computer when you visit a website.
-Cookies are used by many websites and can do a number of things, e.g. remembering your preferences, recording what you have put in your shopping cart, and counting the number of people looking at a website.
+A cookie is a small file of letters and numbers that is downloaded onto your computer when you visit a website.
+Cookies are used by many websites and can do several things, e.g., remembering your preferences, recording what you have put in your shopping cart, and counting the number of people looking at a website.

 Where cookies are used to collect personal data, we list these purposes in Section 1 above, along with other personal data that we collect.
 However, we also use some cookies that do not collect personal information but that do help us collect anonymous information about how people use our website.